tmhglnd/collaborative-coding-practices/README.md

 ## Excercise 1

-Code only 1 instrument and work on that code together, slowly changing the instrument to each others taste.
-Try not to remove each others ideas but build upon them.
+Start by coding only 1 instrument/sound and work on that code together, slowly changing the instrument to both your tastes.
+Don't remove each others ideas but build upon them.
 Accept decisions from the other even if you don't immediately like them.

 ## Excercise 2

-Code only 2 instruments and work only on your instrument individually.
-Listening/reading what the other is doing and adapting your code based on that.
-Divide the arrangement in a way that makes sense for you, for example one person can work on a rhythmic/percussive instrument while the other makes a bass/melodic instrument.
+Code only 2 instruments/sounds and work only on one instrument individually (so in parallel).
+Listen/read what the other is doing and adapt your code based on that.
+Divide the arrangement in a way that makes sense for both of you, for example one person can work on a rhythmic/percussive sound while the other makes a bass or melodic instrument.

 ## Excercise 3

+Continue with the 2 instruments from above.
+It is quite common in live coding to evaluate after every little change.
+For this exercise one of you will be allowed to evaluate small changes in the instrument, while at the same time the other is make a lot of changes to the other instrument but wait till the best moment to evaluate introducing some radical changes in the composition.
+It can help to code things as a comment to avoid things being evaluated before they are ready.

 ## Excercise 4

-Try changing eachothers code at random and unexpected moments
+In this exercise one of you two will be the *"initiator"*, and the other will be the *"adjuster"*.
+The *initiator* will code new ideas and evaluate.
+After it is evaluated and you hear the result the *adjuster* will change the value or function of the thing that was just coded to something else, introducing some slight variation on the original idea.

 # 📟 Collaborative Editors